On a Class of Dynamical Poisson-Voronoi Tessellations: Handover process as a factor of a Markov chain: single-speed case

 For all $t\geq t^r_n$, $\Acal\subset [0,t-t^r_n]$ and $\Bcal\subset \R^+$, using (\ref{eq:x-direction}), (\ref{eq:stepk+1}) and the underlying time-stationarity, we hence have

 Here is then the announced representation of the transition kernel.
 For all $t\geq t^r_n$, $\Acal\subset [0,t-t^r_n]$ and $\Bcal, \Ccal\subset \R^+$,

 where $f_\t$ is the conditional probability density of $\t$, given $(h^l_n,t^r_n,h^r_n)$, as derived in (\ref{eq:cpdtau}).
 This completes the proof of Theorem~\ref{theorem:markov}. \end{proof} \begin{remark} The sojourn time of the Markov chain $\left\{\left(H_n^l, T^r_n, H^r_n\right)\right\}_{n\in \Z}$ is nothing but the inter-step time of the Markov chain, as depicted in Figure~\ref{figure:BPP-MPN}.
-The Markov process enables us to explore the structural features of the handover process, which we leave for future research. \end{remark}
+This Markov process enables us to explore structural features of the handover process, which we leave for future research. \end{remark} \begin{remark}[Structural results about the Markov chain] One can think of the successive determination of handover epochs as an exploration of sequence of head points with increasing time coordinates.
+While doing so, at each step of the exploration, we encounter a finite region along with the already explored region on $\mathbb H^+$, which is empty of head points.